 Bartering and Money

-With the agricultural revolution not everyone was constantly in need to hunt, and some people could focus instead of making tools, or weaving clothes.
+With the agricultural revolution not everyone was forced to hunt and gather at all times, and some people could focus instead of making tools, or weaving clothes.

 In the beginning they probably exchanged the first tools for food, but the complexities of growing trade and specialization rendered bartering very inefficient.